-Welcome to today’s Bookahneer’s Geekwatch!
+Welcome to today’s Bookahneer’s Geekwatch and the first Geekwatch in 2014!
 The place about miscellaneous interesting news related to Guild Wars 2 – and on occasion, other games.

 We have been relatively quiet for some time, as we had visited bookahnerk’s family over New Year’s.
 My plan had been to use the time away from my main PC to play around with Folk Tale and its Location Editor Preview on my laptop.
 Unfortunately, my laptop – which isn’t a gaming laptop – can’t handle the game.
 I shouldn’t have been surprised about that, I guess. ;) On the other hand, that left me with more time to play board games with the family which isn’t a bad thing either (and I got to play all the expansions we have for Talisman now).